Xu Xianping: Biography

 Xu was born in Longhui County, Hunan in October 1954.
 In March 1973, during the Down to the Countryside Movement, he became a sent-down youth in Dachong Commune of Qianyang County.

 Beginning in September 1984 he entered the Communist Youth League of China in Hunan, he served in several posts there, including secretary, deputy party chief and party group members.

 In September 1994 he was promoted to become vice-mayor of Changsha, capital of Hunan, and then executive vice-mayor in December 1997.

 In January 2003 he was promoted again to become vice-governor of Hunan, and held that office until May 2009.
 Then he was transferred to Beijing and appointed deputy director of National Development and Reform Commission, he served in the post until he retirement in February 2015.

 In August 2016, he was hired as a consultant of the State Council of China.

 Downfall

 On 27 March 2025, Xu was put under investigation for alleged "serious violations of discipline and laws" by the Central Commission for Discipline Inspection (CCDI), the party's internal disciplinary body, and the National Supervisory Commission, the highest anti-corruption agency of China.
+On November 3, he was expelled from the CCP and dismissed from public office.

+On 29 July 2026, Xu was sentenced to 15 years and fined 5 million yuan for taking bribes in 62.35 million yuan.